91nunocosta/todolist/README.md

 Login

-- [ ] The user should be able to login with the credentials they provided in the register endpoint
+- [x] The user should be able to login with the credentials they provided in the register endpoint

 - [ ] Should return an access token than can be used for the other endpoints

+    - [ ] compare hashed password

+    - [ ] generate token

 TODO List [tests](./todolist/tests/test_todolist.py)